RafaelFavetta/hospital-queue-system/README.md

 # 🏥 Hospital Queue System

-A hospital queue management system that prioritizes patients based on urgency level and age.
-Built with Java, Lombok, PostgreSQL and Docker.
+A complete hospital queue management system with both backend (Java) and frontend (React) that prioritizes patients based on urgency level and age.
+Features real-time updates, modern UI, and robust data persistence.

 ## 📋 Table of Contents